Essential Django packages ❤️

 redis is fast, it's got minimal resource requirements, and it's my go-to cache.
 As opposed to PostgreSQL I do run my own redis in production because I treat the data as ephemeral.
 If my lack of DevOps-fu breaks it, it shouldn't matter.

 Note: as of Django 4, support for redis cache is included in Django.
-If you are in a previous version (or need some more advanced features), django-redis would also be needed.
+If you are using a previous version (or need some more advanced features), django-redis can be installed.

 Sentry